Traces from the Anthropocene: Working with Soil (2018–2019)

 Pauliina Purhonen, research assistant (Aalto University)

-Catharina Kajander, artist (Aalto University alumni)
+Catharina Kajander, artist (Aalto University alumna)

 Ozgu Gundeslioglu, visiting artist-researcher (Akdeniz University, Turkey)